GuenterQuast/mimoCoRB/builddoc/index.rst

-As digital filtering of incoming data may be very CPU intensive, multi-processing and multi-core capable components are needed to ensure sufficient compute power to process and analyze data.
+As digital filtering of incoming data may be very CPU intensive, multi-processing and multi-core capable components are needed to ensure sufficient compute power to process and analyze all data.
 `mimoCoRB.mimo_buffer` implements such a buffer allowing multiple processes to read ("multiple out") or write ("multiple in") to a shared buffer space.
+Access to common memory storage and the synchronization of processes is achieved using the *shared_memory*, *Process* and *Queue* modules from the *multiprocessing* package.

-Because processing of the data, i.e. digital filtering, selection, compression and storage or real-time visualization of the data can be a complex workflow, buffers may be arranged in chains where one or several reader processes of a buffer write to one or several output buffer(s).
+Because processing of the data, i.e. digital filtering, selection, compression and storage or real-time visualization of the data can be a complex workflow, data buffers may be arranged in chains where one  or several reader processes associated to a buffer write to one or several output buffer(s).

 The central component takes care of memory management and access control provided by the class **newBuffer**.
-To control the data flow in a full data acquisition suite, three types of access are needed, implemented as  **Writer**, **Reader** and **Observer** classes.
+To control the data flow in a full data acquisition suite, three types of access are foreseen, implemented as  **Writer**, **Reader** and **Observer** classes.
 Readers of the same type are grouped together for multi-processing of compute-intense tasks and form a Reader-group.
 Observers receive only a sub-set of the data and are mainly